-Shaping of regional blocks, however, is not only the response to the globalization phenomenon, but to the double ‘glocalization’ process (globalization + localisms) as described by Ulrich Beck.
+The shaping of regional blocks, however, is not only the response to the globalization phenomenon, but to the double ‘glocalization’ process (globalization + localisms) as described by Ulrich Beck.

 Localisms in themselves stand for the re-birth of intra-state communities –historic regions, autonomous communities, indigenous peoples, tribes, cities, etcetera- which were absorbed by the Modern State model.
-In fact, as a consequence of the current crisis of Modern States, said communities have found more self-affirmation spaces within the globalization scope by vindicating not only their local markets, but their culture, political organization and legal autonomy.
+In fact, as a consequence of the current crisis of Modern States, said communities have found more self-affirmation spaces within the globalization scope by vindicating not only their local markets but their culture, political organization and legal autonomy.

-Integration Law is currently articulating most academic disciplines and bodies of law in Europe, where it is increasingly common to find text books on Community Law, rather than on the national law of the different countries.
+Integration Law is currently articulating most academic disciplines and bodies of law in Europe, where it is increasingly common to find textbooks on Community Law, rather than on the national law of the different countries.
 Public, Private and Social Community Law are thus becoming a new co-operative and harmonizing law, aimed to articulate legal multilevel pluralism, and to re-structure the study of law in the following years.

 The use of frame laws and the leading role the judiciary are shaping a new flexible community and casuistry law, in which importance and significance of construal and legal sciences have been retrieved.

-As for the New Common Law, several European treaty writers have undertook the subject as a main priority over the past thirty years -emphasizing the expression and even some methodological aspects of the late European Middle Ages ‘ius commune’- developing a law resulting from the dialogue between the ‘iura propia’ (i.e. supra-national, international, regional, state and local laws of the societies integrating the European Union) and a ‘common law’ which is the result of their coincidences.
+As for the New Common Law, several European treaty writers have undertaken the subject as the main priority over the past thirty years -emphasizing the expression and even some methodological aspects of the late European Middle Ages ‘ius commune’- developing a law resulting from the dialogue between the ‘iura propia’ (i.e. supra-national, international, regional, state and local laws of the societies integrating the European Union) and a ‘common law’ which is the result of their coincidences.

 Such common law has been promoted in part by scholars, who have worked in a number of projects with different purpose and methodology, but with the common aim of finding the common principles of a new European Law that may support, assist and complement the Integration Law of the European Union.
-These projects may be in the form of acquis doctrinal for university studies, and as orientation tool for the academic and legal praxis of professors, lawyers and legislators by pinpointing the existing common tendency with regard to the different national legislation.
+These projects may be in the form of acquis doctrinal for university studies, and as an orientation tool for the academic and legal praxis of professors, lawyers and legislators by pinpointing the existing common tendency with regard to the different national legislation.